MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/functions/function-guid.md

 To convert a GUID value to a string, simply use it in a string context.
 The GUID value will be converted to a hexadecimal representation string with hyphens and lowercase letters.

 > [!NOTE]
 > There is currently a known bug that allows GUID values to be compared directly to strings.
-Do not take a dependency on the behavior as it will be changed soon to produce an error.
+Do not take a dependency on this behavior as it will be changed soon and will produce an error.
 To compare a string to a GUID value, first transform the string into a GUID value with the GUID function and then compare the GUID values.
-If you don't do this, the GUID value will be converted to a string and the result will be dependent on the case of any alpha characters in the string.
+This normalizes both values for a clean comparison.
+If you don't do this, the GUID value will be converted to a string automatically and the comparison will be dependent on the formatting of the string and the case of any alpha characters in the string.

 > [!NOTE]
 > There is currently no way to read or write a GUID value to a database.
 Support for the Common Data Service and SQL Server will be coming soon.